bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 #### Command options

 ------------------------------  ---------------------------------
-`--asset|-a "STRING"`          Describes the asset being issued with a short name.
+`--asset|-a "STRING"`          A short name for the asset being issued.

-`--metadata|-m "METADATA"`      Provides details
+`--metadata|-m "METADATA"`      A key-value map of data providing details
-                                about the asset using a key-value map of data.
-Keys and values are separated by a zero byte, which is represented using JSON encoding as
+                                about the asset.
+Keys and values
+                                are separated by a zero byte, which is represented using JSON encoding as
                                 `"\u0000"`.

-`--fingerprint|-f "STRING"`     Represents a
+`--fingerprint|-f "STRING"`     A
                                 globally unique identifier for an
-                                asset using any type of string.
+                                asset, represented as any type of string.
 There is a `fingerprint` command that will give the same hex string that Bitmark Inc. applications also use.

-`--zero|-z`                     Restricts the issue to the initial free one.
+`--zero|-z`                     Toggle that restricts the issue to the initial free one.
                                 (See "Free issues" below)

-`--quantity|-q NUMBER`          Allows issuance of a block of bitmarks up to a maximum of 100 for a single
+`--quantity|-q NUMBER`          How many Bitmarks to issue for a single payment, up to 100.
-                                payment.
 If
                                 the free issue had not been created, then only a quantity of one is allowed, and this issue must be confirmed